Layer LogoLayer AVS Docs

 cargo add --git https://github.com/Lay3rLabs/avs-toolkit layer-wasi

-1. Then you can start developing your application by editing the src/lib.rs file. , see the oracle example and square example.
+1. Then you can start developing your application by editing the src/lib.rs file.
+See the square example for more information.

 Unit Testing